PandaTechAM/be-lib-efcore-postgres-extensions/Readme.md

 1. **Row-Level Locking**: Implements the PostgreSQL `FOR UPDATE` feature, providing three lock behaviors - `Wait`, `Skip`, and
    `NoWait`, to facilitate advanced transaction control and concurrency management.
-2. **Npgsql COPY Integration (Obsolete)**: Offers a high-performance, typed interface for the PostgreSQL COPY command, allowing for bulk data operations within the EF Core framework.
-This feature significantly enhances data insertion speeds and efficiency.
-3. **Random Incrementing Sequence Generation:** Provides a secure way to generate sequential IDs with random increments to prevent predictability and potential data exposure.
+2. **Random Incrementing Sequence Generation:** Provides a secure way to generate sequential IDs with random increments to prevent predictability and potential data exposure.
 This ensures IDs are non-sequential and non-predictable, enhancing security and balancing database load.
+3. **Natural Sorting**: Provides way to calculate natural sort compliant order for string, which can be used in `ORDER BY` clause.
+This is useful for sorting strings that contain numbers in a human-friendly way.

 ## Installation